Event

 Click here to download and print a Name Registration application.

-The processing time to receive a coordination number is currently almost 2 months.
 You will receive your child’s coordination number directly from the Swedish Tax Agency (Skatteverket).

 A coordination number applies for life; however, it only remains active for five years, after which it moves to a dormant status.
 It can be reactivated when renewing a passport in Washington or New York, or at any time by visiting a Swedish Tax Agency office in Sweden.